ent/ent/doc/website/blog/2021-11-15-announcing-entoas.md

     [...]
 ```

 If you feel like it, copy its contents and paste them into the [Swagger Editor](https://editor.swagger.io/).
+It should
+look like this:

 <div style={{textAlign: 'center'}}>
   <img alt="Swagger Editor" src="https://entgo.io/images/assets/elkopa/1.png" />